euzu/m3u-filter/README.md

 - `firmware_version`: _optional_
 - `device_type`: _optional_
 - `device_udn`: _optional_
-- `port`: _optional_, if not given the m3u-filter-server port is incremented for each device.
+- `port`: _optional_, if not given the tuliprox-server port is incremented for each device.

 ## 2. `source.yml`